nicrame/Linux-Scripts/MOTD-EL/README.md

 Changelog:
 v 1.6 - 30.08.2022
 Detecting if running from cron job, and then skip any operation (so it will not mess cron logs).
-ownload script files from GitHub instead of extracting from script file.
+Download script files from GitHub instead of extracting from script file.
 v 1.5 - 08.06.2022
 Add Debian 11 support.
 Ingore user locale settings that may broke output.